 UPE Special Recognition award.

-I love to work on highly-scalable tools, frameworks, libraries (generally in C++ and Python) for graph analytics and artificial intelligence applications.
+I love to work on highly-scalable tools, frameworks, systems and libraries for graph analytics and artificial intelligence applications.

-I also enjoy studying the effect of advancements in computing on business and their co-evolution as AI and high-scale computing becomes ubiquitous in industry and academia alike.
+I also enjoy studying the effects of computing advancements on businesses and their co-evolution as AI and high-scale computing become ubiquitous in industry and academia alike.

 Parallel & Distributed Computing